WFM: Prepare for forecasting (initial setup)

 Create the activities to use for each skill.

-NOTE Use the same activity for all skills of the same channel type if they use the same interval length.
+NOTE Use the same activity for all skills of the same skill type if they use the same interval length.
 Agents scheduled on this activity can work on all skills connected to this activity, increasing flexibility.
 It also helps keep the shift setup simple, which improves scheduling efficiency.
 It does not matter if some agents do not have all the skills that are connected to the skill activity.
 The agents only count as a resource for the skills they do have.

 EXAMPLE Use the same Phone activity for all Inbound telephony skills.
 Agents are scheduled with the Phone activity and can then handle contacts from any of the queues connected to those skills.
 When looking at scheduled time on this activity, each agent's time counts towards the skills which are connected to the Phone activity and that they have in their skill set.
 In the resource calculation, the agents' scheduled time on the Phone activity is distributed based on where they are needed the most according to the forecast.
 This distribution does not control which calls the agents actually receive.
-That is controlled by the CTI platform.
+That is controlled by the ACD platform.

 - Open Options and select Scheduling and Activity.